AVA-AVD: Audio-Visual Speaker Diarization in the Wild: Related Work

-{\bf Audio-visual Speaker Diarization.} Facial attributes and lip motion are highly related to speech~\cite{yehia1998quantitative}.
+{\bf Audio-Visual Speaker Diarization.} Facial attributes and lip motion are highly related to speech~\cite{yehia1998quantitative}.
+In particular, visual information can help handle speech overlap and predict both active speakers and speaker changes.
 Therefore, several methods that leverage audio and visual cues for diarization are motivated by the synergy between utterances and lip movements.
 These methods adopt techniques such as mutual information~\cite{hershey1999audio,noulas2011multimodal}, canonical correlation analysis~\cite{hotelling1992relations}, and deep learning~\cite{Chung16a,chung2019perfect,chung2019said}.
-In recent works, audio-visual correspondence is also used for associating talking faces and voice tracks~\cite{tao2021someone,chung2020spot,xia2020online}.
-Based on the paired audio-visual inputs, different modalities are fused by linear combination~\cite{chung2020spot,chung2019said}, temporal alignment~\cite{el2014audiovisual,kapsouras2017multimodal}, or bayesian method~\cite{gebru2017audio}.
+In addition, audio-visual correspondence is also used for associating talking faces and voice tracks~\cite{tao2021someone,chung2020spot,xia2020online}.
+Based on the paired audio-visual inputs, different modalities are fused by linear combination~\cite{chung2020spot,chung2019said}, temporal alignment~\cite{el2014audiovisual,kapsouras2017multimodal}, or Bayesian method~\cite{gebru2017audio}.
+A recent work~\cite{chung2019said} proposes an audio-visual speaker diarization system using ``enroll first, diarize later" paradigm.
+Compared with audio-only diarization, the combination of auditory and visual information improves the performance by a large margin, yet this paradigm is difficult to generalize in realistic scenarios because (1) it is hard to collect ground truth profiles for each person or character in unseen videos; (2) speakers outside the field-of-view cannot be enrolled due to the lack of audio-visual correspondence.

-In contrast, our model takes both audio and visual features as input and can learn to compute the similarity of two speakers.
+In contrast, our system does not require ground truth face images for enrollment.
+It takes both utterances and associated faces as input and can learn to compute the similarity of two speakers.
+Our model learns both uni-modal and cross-modal links of two candidate speakers.
 Instead of using linear metrics such as cosine similarity or Euclidean distance, the measurement function in our model is also optimized during training.